Frequently Asked Questions

 I am nearing the end of my pre-major coursework and have one lower division class left to take.
 Are you able to sign me into upper division HTM status so I may take this class along with upper division coursework?

-No. All students must meet all lower division requirements before they are admitted into upper division status, including a letter grade of C or better in preparation for the major classes; completion of 60 units lower division coursework; and an overall/cumulative GPA of 3.0 or higher.
-All lower division coursework is to be completed in full before a student is signed into upper division status.
-To keep track of your coursework, you may consider taking the remaining preparation for the major classes you need, along with the nine units of upper division explorations classes (required of all SDSU students – see explorations section of the general catalog; you need to take one class in sections A, B, and C of this category).
-You do not need to be coded as an upper division student to enroll in these particular classes.
-This way you can take your one or two remaining classes that prepare you for the major, along with these additional requirements, to round out your schedule.
+No. All students must complete all lower division requirements before they are admitted into upper division status, including a letter grade of C- or better in preparation for the major classes; completion of 60 units lower division coursework; 400 hours hospitality work experience; and an overall/cumulative GPA of 2.7 or higher.
+All lower division coursework is to be completed in full before a student is sigend into upper division status.
+To keep on track in your coursework, you may consider taking the remaining prepration for the major classes you need, along with the nine units of upper division general education explorations classes (required by all SDSU students).
+You do not need to be coded an as upper division student to enroll in these courses.
+To review your options, please make an appointment with Christina Jeffries by calling the Payne School Office at 619-594-4964 or making an appointment on EAB: https://sdsu.campus.eab.com/

 When do I meet with an advisor and how do I make an appointment?